johnbintz/jasmine-headless-webkit/index.md

     gem install jasmine
     jasmine init

+Once you're good enough, you can make the `spec/javascripts/support/jasmine.yml` file yourself and skip the Pivotal Jasmine gem entirely.
+It's what the cool kids do.

 ### What do I need to get it working?

 Installation requires Qt 4.7. `jasmine-headless-webkit` has been tested in the following environments:

-* Mac OS X 10.6, with MacPorts Qt, Homebrew Qt and Nokia Qt.mpkg
+* Mac OS X 10.6 and 10.7, with MacPorts Qt, Homebrew Qt and Nokia Qt.mpkg
 * Kubuntu 10.10 and 10.04
 * Ubuntu 11.04 9.10
 * Arch Linux

 If it works in yours, [leave me a message on GitHub](https://github.com/johnbintz) or [fork this site](https://github.com/johnbintz/jasmine-headless-webkit/tree/gh-pages) and add your setup.

 ## Qt 4.7.X